Eric Wilson, a giant in many ways 13 May 2014

 In that far-off time, bookmakers and their punting clients would gather at Perth Tattersall’s Club every Monday at noon to settle up the outcome of the previous week’s credit betting transactions.
 Tens of thousands of dollars would change hands in a room with no security and access from at least five doors.

-When a group of 10 gathered for lunch afterwards, most of the table was heavily cashed up for punters and bookmakers knew no such fear as robbery and carried their cash in massive rolls or squared bundles.
+On one of these Mondays in the late 1970s, a group of 10 followed settling with lunch at the foreshore restaurant in Crawley.
+With no inside table available, they accepted seating at a small balcony near the front door.
+Most of the table was heavily cashed up for punters and bookmakers knew no such fear as robbery and carried their cash in massive rolls or squared bundles.
 Notes arranged by tens in every denomination, held together by rubber bands.

 Someone suggested a new game.
 Place a stack of 20 cent pieces on the table and, in sequence moving clockwise, each player was able to bet on the outcome once the top coin was removed.
 Each player was allowed to bet up to the amount in the centre of the table, first fixed by each of us beginning the game with $20 in the middle.